netwerk-digitaal-erfgoed/network-of-terms/docs/tests.md

     cd network-of-terms
     npm install

-Then run the test’s from the repository’s root directory:
+Then run the tests from the repository’s root directory:

     npm run test